The following information is from: google.com/adwords/thirdpartypartners.

 What happens if you violate policy

-- Compliance review: We may review your business for compliance with third-party policy at any time.
-If we contact you to request information related to compliance, you're required to respond in a timely manner and swiftly take any corrective action needed to comply with our policies.
-We may also contact your clients to verify compliance.
+Compliance review: We may review your business for compliance with third-party policy at any time.
+If we contact you to request information related to compliance, you’re required to respond in a timely manner and swiftly take any corrective action needed to comply with our policies.
+We may also contact your customers to verify compliance.

 Notification of non-compliance: If we believe that you’re violating third-party policy, we’ll usually contact you to request corrective action.
 If you fail to make the requested corrections within the time period given, we may take enforcement action.
 In cases of serious or repeated violations, we may take action immediately and without notification.

 Third-party program suspension: Your participation in Google third-party programs, such as Google Partners, is predicated upon compliance with third-party policy and may be limited or suspended if we find that you’re violating our policies or if you fail to cooperate with our efforts to review your business for compliance.